+For homework assignments:

-For homework assignments, you are encouraged to talk with and share ideas with other students, including examining and critiquing others' solutions.
-You must independently create and turn in your own unique work.
-In particular, you may not copy another student's files or let another student copy your files.
-You may use external resources (books, internet sites, etc.) as references, but you may not copy files or substantial parts of files from external resources, and you must clearly cite any external resources you use.
-Citations should be in a README.md file at the top-level folder of each homework assignment and project you turn in via GitHub.
+- 1. Talk/Look: You are encouraged to talk with and share ideas with other students, including examining and critiquing others' solutions.
+You must cite the Andrew IDs of every student with whom you discuss the homework assignment.
+(You do not need to cite trivial conversations, like "You done with the homework yet?") - 2.
+Share Screens, Not Files: You may show others your code, but do not let them have access to your files.
+If they have access, they may be copied and then you'll get into trouble. - 3.
+Copy Our Code: You may copy into your homework solutions any sample provided to you in our course examples You may only copy code from this semester's examples. - 4.
+Don't Copy Others: You must independently create and turn in your own unique work.
+In particular, you may not copy another student's files (or portions of files) or let another student copy your files (or portions thereof).
+Examining another student's solution, as described in #1, above, so as to cause your solution to be trivially identical in a small way, is allowed, if cited. - 5.
+External Sources: You may use external resources (books, internet sites, etc.) as references, but you may not copy files or substantial parts of files from external resources, and you must clearly cite any external resources you use. - 6.
+Citations: Citations must be in a README.md file at the top-level folder of each homework assignment and project you turn in via GitHub.
+Each homework specification will detail what must be included in these citations.